mmomtchev/Forez/README.md

 Count Guy III of Forez was one of the leaders of the Fourth Crusade.
 He left in 1202 and reached Acre in Palestine.
 He died of illness during a military campaign near Jerusalem and his remains were transported back to Acre.
 There is little doubt about the circumstances of his death and his place of burial is well known - in the church "The Knights of Saint-John of Jerusalem".

 Jean-Marie de la Mure cites November 28 1202 as date of his death ([4], page 186) and this is the date inscribed in the church of Montbrison built by his son.
-However most crusader sources cite 1203 or 1204 as the year of his death.
+However most crusader sources cite 1203 or 1204 as the year of his death ([#2], page 5).
 1203 would be the most probable year, given the military campaigns during the Fourth Crusade and the outbreak of plague that followed.

+A very notable fact is that Guy III is referred as "Guillaume, Count of Nevers" in [#2], page 5 - a title he definitely did not hold as this title came in possession to the Forez family following the 1226 marriage of his son, Guy IV.

 ### Count Guigues (Guy) IV of Forez